HMS-Core/hms-identity-demo/README.md

 To be able to develop, build and debug this demo, you will need at least the following environment:

-* a connection to Internet, for downloading package dependencies form Huawei and Google
+* a connection to Internet, for downloading package dependencies form HUAWEI and Google

 * a compatible IDE, Android Studio is recommended.